Activities & Lessons

 Inauguration acivities for students

-But this year's scaled-down affair can still deliver fundamental lessons (see inauguration activities for students below) about the ceremonies and traditions involved in the transfer of power.
-If you’re watching the live Inauguration Day broadcast with your students, here’s what you can expect.
-After the swearing-in ceremonies, Biden will deliver his inaugural address, which will highlight his plans for ending the pandemic, rebuilding the economy, and uniting the country.
-Next up is the Pass in Review, a military tradition reflecting the peaceful transfer of power in which Biden inspects the readiness of our troops.
-He’ll then be escorted by the military to the White House.
+On Inauguration Day, the president-elect is sworn into office.
+The ceremony takes place every four years on January 20 (or January 21 if the 20th falls on a Sunday) at the U.S. Capitol, in Washington, D.C.
+The inauguration offers fundamental lessons about the ceremonies and traditions involved in the transfer of power.
+If you’re following the events with your class, here’s what you can expect.
+After the swearing-in ceremonies, the new president will deliver an inaugural address that highlights plans for delivering on campaign promises.
+Next up is the Pass in Review, a military tradition reflecting the peaceful transfer of power in which the president inspects the readiness of our troops.
+The president is then escorted by the military to the White House.
+Inauguration Day festivities also include a parade and balls.

 Here are five activities that will help you teach students about the presidential inauguration and its ceremonies and traditions.
 They can be adapted for a range of learning levels.